Spirent/Velocity-assets/README.md

 - Reference:  provided by Spirent with intent to serve as “blueprint” for your project's structure and usage
 - Community:  submitted by community or Spirent personnel with no review or testing by Spirent

-You are encouraged to submit your projects back to the Warehouse for others to benefit from.
+You are encouraged to submit your projects back to the Developer Community for others to benefit from.

 Each project within this repository conforms to a standard naming convention: